 - Try starch baths and calamine lotion.
 These two remedies can help relieve the persistent itch from chigger bites.

 - Don’t scratch.
 Chigger bites will cause an aggravating itch that can persist for weeks; constantly scratching the itch can lead to a bacterial infection.

 The best treatment for chiggers and especially ticks is to ward them off.
 Take these precautions.

-Check yourself.
-Inspect your skin and clothing occasionally for ticks, especially when you’re in underbrush or forests.
+- Check yourself and your family members.
+Inspect your skin and clothing occasionally for ticks, especially when you're in underbrush or forests.
 Ticks often crawl around on clothing or even on the skin for a long time before they bite.
 Later do a thorough check of your entire body.
 Have someone look at your back and head, if possible, or use two mirrors.

-Inspect your children.
-Check them over daily for ticks, perhaps before they go to bed.
+- Check children daily for ticks, perhaps before they go to bed.
 This is especially important during the summer, when they spend lots of time outdoors.

 When to Seek Medical Attention

 Call your doctor immediately if you notice symptoms that may be related to a tick bite.
 These can include fever, headache, muscle aches and pains, muscle weakness, rashes, and severe fatigue.
 Bring the tick with you in a container if you have it.

 Also call a doctor if symptoms from a chigger bite become severe or if you develop a secondary infection from scratching.

 Antibiotics are usually prescribed to treat the early stages of a tickborne disease.
 For severe reactions to chigger bites, lindane and crotamiton (a prescription drug) kill mites; crotamiton also alleviates itching.